You will love this traditional New Mexico Hatch Green Chile sauce, made from freshly roasted chiles, smothered on

 What looks very light is actually very heavy (ask me how I know!)
 I had to carry two of them a very very long ways to the truck!)

-Our 6 hour drive back to Phoenix with 2 huge ristras hanging in the back of the truck made for a really pleasant chile smell in our car.
+My 6 hour drive back to Phoenix with 2 huge ristras hanging in the back of the truck made for a really pleasant chile smell in my truck.
 Who needs an air freshener when you have dried chiles? 😜

-My husband is definitely a spicy food lover.
-Growing up in the Mexican culture, he was immersed in spicy chile-based foods.
-But, he also knows chiles all too well… sometimes they aren’t as mild as they appear to be.
+Every once in a while I can be a spicy food lover.
+However, I do know chiles all too well… sometimes they aren’t as mild as they appear to be.

-We wandered by a tasting table at the festival, with chiles that were mild, medium and hot.
-The festival folks were offering samples, so he agreed that he would start on the mild end of the table just to be safe.
+I wandered by a tasting table at the festival, with chiles that were mild, medium and hot.
+The festival folks were offering samples, so I agreed that I would start on the mild end of the table just to be safe.

-Less than 30 seconds later I (literally) saw smoke coming out of his ears as he struggled to talk.
-Come to find out, apparently he was right.
-Not all mild Hatch chiles are exactly “mild”. 😉
+Less than 30 seconds later I had smoke coming out of my ears as I struggled to talk.
+Come to find out, not all mild Hatch chiles are exactly “mild”. 😉 My kids had a good laugh watching me struggle with the heat, that’s for sure.

 If anything, it certainly brings about a sort of fun and crazy mystery to the whole chile eating experience!

-We had a rather large bag of roasted Hatch chiles in our fridge for several days following our return.
+I had a rather large bag of roasted Hatch chiles in my fridge for several days following my return.
 While I love that smell of green chile, I knew they needed to be used.
 A fridge can only fit so much Hatch chile.

 Hatch Green Chile Sauce